 Dear Bankruptcy Adviser,

 I am underwater on my house and have a small amount past due on the mortgage.
-I have attempted to resolve the issue with the mortgage company but haven't had any luck.
+I have tried to resolve the issue with the mortgage company but haven’t had any luck.
 Due to other circumstances, I must file Chapter 7.
-My question is in regard to the house.
+My question is in regard to the home.
 As I understand it, I can either reaffirm or not reaffirm the debt in bankruptcy.
 If I do not, I can still live in the house as long as I make the payments.
 However, in my situation (the past-due amount), does this option to pay and stay change?
 Would I be at risk of the mortgage company taking action?

 Every mortgage company behaves differently, and sometimes the same company behaves inconsistently.
 I say this because you are asking a question that is very important, but it’s hard to answer for everyone.
 Here are the issues you need to address.

 A reaffirmation agreement is a legally enforceable contract, filed with the bankruptcy court, which states your promise to repay all or part of a debt that may otherwise have been subject to discharge in your bankruptcy case.

 You need to know whether signing a reaffirmation agreement imposes significant personal liability on you in the event you do lose your home in foreclosure.
 Some states allow a mortgage lender to foreclose on a property and to come after the homeowner for any unpaid mortgage loan balance.
 If you reside in a state that can sue you for the unpaid mortgage, you need to consider whether reaffirming the loan is worth that future risk.

 Can you reaffirm when delinquent on the loan?

 Most mortgage lenders do not allow you to reaffirm a loan when you are delinquent on the payments at the time you file bankruptcy.
 But there are some rare cases in which a lender allows you to place the delinquent balance onto the end of the loan and then reaffirm it.